 |Goals and objectives||Study the steps of the sales process, learn to predict and shape customers’ needs, present products in terms of customer benefits, handle objections, and close sales.
 Make the first sale.|

-|Knowledge and skills||Know the steps of the sales process, objections, funnel questions and answers to them, sales closing techniques.
-Know how and what to say about competitors in the market, their products and their strengths and weaknesses.
+|Knowledge and skills||Know the steps of the sales process, objections, funnel questions and answers, and sales closing techniques.
+Know-how and what to say about competitors in the market, their products and their strengths and weaknesses.
 Be able to work with the mail.|

 Business proposal templates, call records, chats.

-Online course.
-“Features, benefits, and values.
+Online course: “Features, benefits, and values.
 Reasoning.”
-Online course.
-“Need identification.
+Online course: “Need identification.
 Funnel questioning.”
-Online course.
-“Objection handling.”
-Online course.
-“Closing a sale.”
+Online course: “Objection handling.”
+Online course: “Closing a sale.”

-|Coach||Ryan Lewis – Head Of Sales Department|
+|Coach||Ryan Lewis, Head Of Sales Department|

-Online quiz “Features, benefits, and values.
+Online quiz: “Features, benefits, and values.
 Reasoning.”
-Online quiz “Need identification.
+Online quiz: “Need identification.
 Funnel questioning.”
-Online quiz.
-“How to handle objections.”
-Online quiz.
-“How to close a sale.”
+Online quiz: “How to handle objections.”
+Online quiz: “How to close a sale.”